kay-is/ewigkeit/packages/gui/README.md

 This is the frontend for the Ewigkeit deployment platform.

-It's a Svelte application and deployed permanently to Arweave using it's own CLI tool "ewig".
+It's a Svelte application and deployed permanently to Arweave, powered by AO, and using it's own CLI tool "ewig" for deloyment.

 Staging URL: https://staging_ewigkeit.ar.io